DoctorKhan/The-Human-Experiment-Book/src/30_part_liberation/20_practices_for_liberation.md

 *Now, as she placed her hands over a child's injured spine, she felt the familiar warmth flowing through her palms.
 The monitors showed what science could measure, but Elena felt what science couldn't explain—the subtle energy that connected all living things, the healing force that had always been there, waiting for her to remember how to use it.*

-The advanced functions suppressed during the Bronze Age conflicts aren't lost—they're dormant within human DNA, waiting for activation.
-Energy healing is not a mystical act; it is interfacing directly with the body's bio-electric system.
-Intuition is not a message from angels; it is your processor accessing data from the wider network that you are normally firewalled from.
+The healing practices are not 'magic'; they are a reactivation of **The Gneh-tah** protocols for interfacing with the body's life-force energy, the very technology **The Reges** sought to suppress.
+Energy healing is not a mystical act; it is interfacing directly with the body's bio-electric system using the consciousness technologies that **The Werdh-anes** originally designed into human genetics.
 These abilities manifest as:

 ### Energy Sensing and Healing